alexkelley/daily_digest/README.md

 # Alex's Robot
-## Personalized, Automated Daily Digest Script
+## Personalized, automated daily digest of selected web content emailed to a selected group.

-Technology used:
+## Technology used:
 * Python3
 * SQL
 * Django